 - Note: 1.
 Phones with large Otter Box are not recommended in this bag!
 2. Cell Phone may suffer hydraulic pressure under certain water depth, which will impact the operation of the touchscreen.
 Please take photos by volume buttons in this case.
 3. Easy to operate the touch screen functions, but not for touch ID fingerprint.
 4. Waterproof bag inside the Fog is a normal phenomenon.

-- IPX8 Certificated: Fully submersible and waterproof, the waterproof case is designed for extreme condition.
+- IPX8 Certificated: fully submersible and waterproof, the waterproof case is designed for extreme condition.
 Note: Please conduct a safety test before using this waterproof phone case.

 - Free operation and transparent cover: This waterproof phone cover is designed not to hinder touch screen use underwater.
 Transparent cover to not block the camera use.
 You can perfectly operate your cellphone but not for touch ID fingerprint.